What Drives Readership? An Online Study on User Interface Types and Popularity Bias Mitigation in News Article Recommendations: Results

 As shown in Table~\ref{tab:ui_choice}, the smaller user interface size of a mobile device heavily impacts the probability of a user to actually see the list of recommended articles.
 This may be due to the fact that reaching the position where the recommendations are displayed is harder in comparison to a larger desktop or tablet device, where the recommendation section can be reached without scrolling.
 Interestingly enough, once a user has seen the list of recommended articles, users who use a mobile device exhibit a much higher CTR.
 Again, we hypothesize that if a user has put more effort into reaching the list of recommended articles, the user is more likely to accept the recommendation and interact with it.

 When looking at Figure~\ref{fig:ui}, we can see a consistent trend during the two weeks of our study regarding the user interface types for both the RSR and CTR measures.
 However, notable differences are the fluctuations of the evaluation measures for the two significant events that happened during the study period.
 For instance, the positive peak in the RSR and the negative peak in CTR that can be spotted around the 31st of October was caused by the COVID-19 lockdown announcement in Austria.
 For the smaller user interfaces (i.e., mobile and tablet devices) this actually increased the likelihood of the recommendation to be seen since users have invested more energy in engaging with the content of the news articles.
 On the contrary, we saw a drop in the CTR, which was mostly caused by anonymous users since the content-based, personalized recommendations did not provide articles that they expected at that moment (i.e., popular ones solely related to the event).
 Another key event can be spotted on the 2nd of November, the day the Vienna terror attack happened.
 This was by far the most read article with a lot of attack-specific information during the period of the online study.
 Across all three user interface types, this has caused a drop in the likelihood of a recommendation to be seen at all.
 Interestingly enough, the CTR in this case does not seem to be influenced.
 We investigated this in more detail and noticed that a smaller drop was only noticeable for the relatively small number of subscribed users using a mobile device and thus, this does not influence the results shown in Figure~\ref{fig:ui}.
+The differences between all interface types shown in Table~\ref{tab:ui_choice} and Figure~\ref{fig:ui} are statistically significant according to a Kruskal-Wallis followed by a Dunn test except for mobile vs. tablet device with respect to CTR.

 \arraystretch{1}

 \arraystretch{1}